Posted on August 13, 2020 in Arizona Revised Statutes,Firearms Crimes

 Arizona also has laws in place to regulate the sale and purchase of firearms.
 Fortunately, they are largely unrestrictive, providing an incredibly gun-friendly landscape to residents of The Grand Canyon State.
-We recently reviewed all state laws and ranked the best states for responsible gun owners, Arizona graded out as the second most gun-friendly state.
+Our Arizona law firm recently reviewed all state laws and ranked the best states for responsible gun owners.
+Arizona graded out as the second most gun-friendly state.

 According to state law, the minimum required age to purchase and/or possess a firearm is 18 years old.
 However, this does not apply if the minor is accompanied by a parent, guardian, or any safety instructor who is tasked with teaching the minor proper gun safety.
 It is also important to note that federal law prohibits anyone under 21 years old from purchasing a handgun.